Langlands correspondence for isocrystals and the existence of crystalline companions for curves: Langlands correspondence

 \begin{rem*} The correspondence is unique if it exists. \end{rem*}

-For the proof of the theorem, we follow the program of Drinfeld and Lafforgue.
-We shortly recall the outline of the proof to introduce some notation we use in the next subsection.
-The idea is explained in detail and clearly in the introduction of \cite{Laf}, so we encourage the reader who are not familiar with Lafforgue's proof to read through it before our proof.
+For a proof of the theorem, we follow the program of Drinfeld and Lafforgue.
+We shortly recall the outline of the proof to introduce some notations we use in the next subsection.
+The idea is explained in detail and clearly in the introduction of \cite{Laf}, so we encourage the reader who are not familiar with Lafforgue's proof to read through it before entering our proof.

 In \cite{ALang}, with the help of the product formula proven in \cite{AM}, we have the following theorem, which is nothing but the $p$-adic version of ``{\it principe de r\'{e}currence}'' by Deligne: